redwoodjs/redwood/docs/docs/cells.md

 If everything went well, a Cell renders `Success`.

 As mentioned, Success gets exclusive access to the `data` prop.
-But if you try to destructure it from props, you'll notice that it doesn't exist.
-This is because Redwood adds another layer of convenience: in [createCell.tsx](https://github.com/redwoodjs/redwood/blob/main/packages/web/src/components/createCell.tsx#L149), Redwood spreads `data` (using the spread operator, `...`) into `Success` so that you can just destructure whatever data you were expecting from your `QUERY` directly.
+But if you try to destructure it from `props`, you'll notice that it doesn't exist.
+This is because Redwood adds a layer of convenience: Redwood spreads `data` into `Success` so that you can just destructure whatever data you were expecting from your `QUERY` directly.

 So, if you're querying for `posts` and `authors`, instead of doing: